gkaguirrelab/gkaModelEye/bin/README.md

 # bin
-This directory holds compiled MEX function versions of `inverseRayTrace`.
+This directory holds compiled MEX function versions of `findPupilRay` and `findGlintRay`.

-If you need to compile the mex function for your system, issue the command `compileinverseRayTrace` in the MATLAB console.
+If you need to compile the mex function for your system, issue the command `compileInverseRayTrace` in the MATLAB console.

-The compiled function is placed by default in the directory that contains `compileinverseRayTrace`, which should be:
+The compiled function is placed by default in the directory that contains `compileInverseRayTrace`, which should be:
 ```
 gkaModelEye/bin
 ```

 Pre-compiled mex files are provided for some systems:

-inverseRayTraceMex.mexmaci64	--	Mac OSX, MATLAB2017a and later
+findPupilRayMex.mexmaci64	--	Mac OSX, MATLAB2017a and later
-inverseRayTraceMex.mexa64	--	Ubuntu, MATLAB2018b and later